drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 First we'll need to install a package to make it easier to parse data from our requests, like the form submission.
 Run `npm install body-parser --save` to install body-parser

-Then update your index.js to use body-parser when passing pages and data around.
-Add the following lines to your index.js
+Then update your app.js to use body-parser when passing pages and data around.
+Add the following lines to your app.js

+**Place all require commands at the top of your page and the app.use and app.set commands after them, before your app.get routing**

 ```javascript
 // require the body-parser so we can easily read data that is passed from our form